CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Options

-You can modify environment settings, such as character display and various Talk/Song settings.
+You can modify environment settings and various Talk/Song settings, such as character display.

 [Options](../../option/option)